Is My Dog Sick? How Can I Tell?

 Pain can also masquerade as loss of energy.
 Gastrointestinal problems that cause a painful belly can make a dog act lethargic, and if a dog is in pain from arthritic joint disease, the pain may just manifest as sleeping more.
 The bottom line is that increased sleeping or laziness can definitely signal a problem.
 If it lasts for more than a day, call your vet.
 It's always better to be proactive and call your vet than wonder if your dog is sick for days.

 Sign #3: They're Drinking a Lot of Water

 If you notice that your dog is constantly draining the water bowl, asking to be let out more often or having accidents in the house, then your dog might be sick.
 Drinking a lot from excessive thirst is called polydipsia.
-Some of the common causes of polydipsia include hormonal conditions such as diabetes mellitus or hyperadrenocorticism, as well as kidney disease also known as Cushing's disease, says Merck Veterinary Manual.
-Liver disease and severe uterine infections can also cause a dog to drink more.
+Some of the common causes of polydipsia include hormonal conditions such as diabetes mellitus or hyperadrenocorticism,also known as Cushing's disease, says Merck Veterinary Manual.
+Kidney disease and severe uterine infections can also cause a dog to drink more.
 If you notice that your dog is drinking more than normal, it's not hot outside and the behavior lasts more than a day or two, call your vet and make an appointment.

 Sign #4: You Can Feel Their Ribs

 Weight loss can be hard to detect, especially if your dog has long hair.
 Sometimes, pet parents don't know that their dog has lost weight until the dog is weighed by their vet.
 Dogs lose weight for one of two reasons: either they aren't eating or absorbing enough nutrients, or they are burning too many calories.
 Cancer, diabetes, liver disease and kidney disease as well as other diseases all cause weight loss.
-If you notice that your dog's ribs or hips are sticking out, then your dog could be sick.
-Call your veterinarian.
+If you notice that your dog's ribs or hips are sticking out, then your dog could be sick and should be examined by your veterinarian.